JSON Translator

-JsonTranslate is a multilingual JSON translation tool designed for developers and content creators.
-It supports Google Translate, Azure, and DeepL(X) translation APIs to help with project internationalization and localization.
-Whether you are developing a multilingual website, app, or managing multilingual datasets, JsonTranslate offers a simple solution to easily translate JSON file content into multiple target languages.
+JsonTranslate is a multilingual JSON translation tool designed specifically for developers and content creators.
+It supports translation APIs from Google Translate, Azure, and DeepL(X), helping streamline internationalization and localization processes.
+Whether you're building multilingual websites, applications, or working with multilingual datasets, JsonTranslate provides a simple and efficient solution to translate content in JSON files into multiple target languages.

 Global Translation

-Global translation recursively traverses the entire JSON structure, translating all string values while preserving the original hierarchy and structure of the JSON.
+This mode recursively traverses the entire JSON structure and translates all string-type values while preserving the original JSON hierarchy and structure.

-• Translating all text in an entire JSON file
+• Translating all textual content in a full JSON file

 • One-click translation without complex configurations

-Using a JSONPath expression, you can precisely target one or more nodes and translate only the string content within those nodes.
-Multiple paths can be specified, separated by commas.
+Use JSONPath expressions to precisely locate one or more nodes and translate only the string values within them.
+Multiple paths can be separated by commas.

-• Reducing the translation scope for large JSON files to improve efficiency
+• Improving efficiency by narrowing the translation scope in large files

-In this mode, you can specify particular key names to translate.
-Two input methods are supported:
+In this mode, you can specify particular key names for translation.
+Two input options are supported:

-• Simple Mode: Enter the key names to be translated directly in the input box, separated by commas (in either English or Chinese), and the program will translate the content of those keys.
+• Simple Mode: Enter key names separated by commas (English or Chinese), and the corresponding values will be translated.

-• Translating only specific fields, such as title or description
+• Translating specific fields like title or description

 Notes: